rohan-g0re/Hack_NYU/multi-agent-marketplace-architecture.md

 ## 1. Executive Summary

 ### System Overview
-A FastAPI-based backend that orchestrates multi-agent negotiations between one buyer and up to 10 sellers using LangGraph.
-The system exposes RESTful endpoints for configuration and Server-Sent Events (SSE) for real-time streaming of negotiation conversations.
+A FastAPI-based backend that orchestrates opaque multi-agent negotiations between one buyer and up to 10 sellers using LangGraph.
+The buyer has NO knowledge of seller internal costs, strategies, or profiles - only sees what sellers choose to reveal in chat.
+All state is persisted in SQLite database to support multiple negotiation runs per configuration session.

 ### Key Capabilities for Frontend
-- **Configuration APIs:** Create buyer, sellers, and initialize marketplace
+- **Configuration APIs:** Create buyer, sellers, and initialize marketplace sessions
 - **Real-time Streaming:** SSE endpoints for live negotiation updates
 - **State Inspection:** Query current negotiation status, offers, and history
-- **Session Management:** Create, monitor, and retrieve completed sessions
+- **Session Management:** Create, monitor, and retrieve completed sessions with multiple negotiation runs
-- **Flexible LLM Backend:** Switch between LM Studio and OpenRouter
+- **LLM Backend:** LM Studio integration for on-device inference
+- **Database Persistence:** SQLite storage for all configurations and negotiation logs

 ### Technology Stack
 - **Framework:** FastAPI 0.104+
+- **Database:** SQLite 3 with SQLAlchemy ORM
 - **Orchestration:** LangGraph + LangChain
+- **LLM Provider:** LM Studio (local inference)
 - **Async:** asyncio, sse-starlette
 - **Validation:** Pydantic v2
 - **Streaming:** Server-Sent Events (SSE)
-- **Storage:** In-memory + JSON file persistence

 ---